Exploring the Past: Archaeology

 This course consists of nine units.
 Each unit comprises a 2-hour face-to-face session between 7pm and 9pm.
 These sessions will include lectures, class discussions and debates, pair-work and group-work, source analysis activities and exercises to develop your academic skills.
 There will also be a strong emphasis on learning outside of the classroom, facilitated by the university’s Virtual Learning Environment, Learning Central.

 Coursework and Assessment

 This course has three short pieces of assessed work which together should add up to 1500 words.
-These pieces of work have been designed to help you in developing the skills and approaches that you need to study the past successfully.
-The first of these will allow you to practice putting your ideas in words in an academic form.
-The second is a short report, which will help you to develop your skills of site analysis, whilst the third will give you the opportunity to write a short archaeological essay.
+These pieces of work have been designed to help you in developing the skills and approaches that you need to study successfully.
+The first bit of work will allow you to practice putting your ideas in words in an academic form.
+The second will help you to develop your skills of analysis, whilst the third will give you the opportunity to write a short essay.
 There will be lots of help and support available for all three assignments.

 Library and Computing Facilities

 As a student on this course you are entitled to join and use the University library and computing facilities.
 You can find out more about these facilities on our website www.cf.ac.uk/learn under Student Information, or by ringing the Centre on (029) 2087 0000.